A General Pairwise Comparison Model for Extremely Sparse Networks: Proof of Theorem

-We wish to show that $(\hat{u}_\a-u_\a)-(\hat{u}_\b-u_\b)$ is bounded by $\Delta_n$ as $n$ tends to infinity with high probability.
-However, direct evaluation of closeness between $(\hat{u}_\a-u_\a)$ and $(\hat{u}_\b-u_\b)$ is impossible unless there is a comparison between $\a$ and $\b$, which will become less likely if $p_n\rightarrow 0$.
+We wish to show that $(\hat{u}_\a-u_\a)-(\hat{u}_\b-u_\b)$ is bounded by $\Delta_n^{RE}$ as $n$ tends to infinity with high probability.
+However, direct evaluation of $(\widehat{u}_\a-u_\a)-(\widehat{u}_\b-u_\b)$ is impossible unless there is a comparison between $\a$ and $\b$, which will become less likely in sparse graphs.
 Such phenomenon poses a great challenge in analyzing uniform consistency properties of the MLE in the context of sparse comparison networks.
-Here we will take a natural but effective approach to address this issue.

-We recall a few geometric facts about the Erd\H{o}s-R\'enyi graph.
-Firstly, we note that almost surely $G_n$ is topologically connected for sufficiently large $n$, as long as $ p_n\gtrsim n^{-1}\log n$ with the implicit constant greater than $1$.
-In the case when $np_n\rightarrow\infty$, it is established in \cite{MR1826308} that with probability tending to $1$,
+We will address this issue by applying a novel chaining argument.